Liverpool vs Crystal Palace prediction, betting tips and odds: Reds can return to winning ways

 Pays out at 9-2 with bet365

-Grab £40 in BetMGM bonuses when you bet on Liverpool vs Crystal Palace
+Grab £40 in BetMGM free bets when you bet on Liverpool vs Crystal Palace

-We’ve already mentioned that BetMGM are offering £40 in bonuses when you bet on Liverpool vs Crystal Palace in the Premier League.
+We’ve already mentioned that BetMGM are offering £40 in free bets when you bet on Liverpool vs Crystal Palace in the Premier League.

-Here is how you can claim this BetMGM £40 bonus offer when you place a qualifying bet on Liverpool vs Crystal Palace
+Here is how you can claim this BetMGM £40 free bet offer when you place a qualifying bet on Liverpool vs Crystal Palace.

 - Head over to BetMGM through this link to sign up